 War Memorial park and courtyard

-Moreover, you start your journey through a park garden, home to the War memorial, Korean Peace Bell as well as the peace tower.
+Moreover, you start your journey through a park garden, home to the War memorial, Korean Peace Bell as well as the Peace tower monument.
 Also, the far end on the east houses an outdoor military hardware display we will touch on later in this post.

 Interior Galleries and Exhibitions